opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/tiles.md

     with using the standard.
 Please refer to the **OGC API - Tiles - Part 1:
     Core** standard for additional detail.

-The concepts of ```Tiling Scheme```, ```Tile Matrix``` and ```Tile Matrix Set``` are at the core of this standard:
+These concepts are at the core of this standard:

 - **Tiling Scheme:** schema used to partitioning the space into individual tiles, potentially featuring multiple levels of detail.
 A tiling scheme is usually defined on top of a CRS, althought it can use other spatial reference systems.
-- **Tile Matrix:** set of tiles that implement a given tiling scheme, for a given scale.
+- **Tile Matrix:** tiling grid in a given 2D coordinate reference system, associated to a specific scale and partitioning space (e.g.: tiling scheme).
   ![image](../assets/images/tm.png){width="80.0%"}
-- **Tile Matrix Set:** set of tile matrices, used to represent the data at different scales.
+- **Tile Matrix Set:** tiling scheme consisting of a set of tile matrices defined at different scales covering approximately the same area and having a common coordinate reference system.
 A Tile Matrix has a unique alphanumeric identifier in the Tile Matrix Set.
 Some tile-based implementations prefer to use the zoom level number.
   ![image](../assets/images/tms.png){width="80.0%"}
+- **Tile Set:** set of tiles resulting from tiling data according to a particular tiling scheme.

 !!! note